Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Gradient descent is an optimization algorithm used in machine learning to minimize the cost function by iteratively adjusting parameters in the direction of the negative gradient, aiming to find the optimal set of parameters.

-The algorithm operates by calculating the gradient of the cost function, which indicates the direction and magnitude of steepest ascent.
+The algorithm operates by calculating the gradient of the cost function, which indicates the direction and magnitude of the steepest ascent.
 However, since the objective is to minimize the cost function, gradient descent moves in the opposite direction of the gradient, known as the negative gradient direction.

 By iteratively updating the model’s parameters in the negative gradient direction, gradient descent gradually converges towards the optimal set of parameters that yields the lowest cost.
 The learning rate, a hyperparameter, determines the step size taken in each iteration, influencing the speed and stability of convergence.